Ingeborg Bachmann Biography

-Ingeborg Bachmann Biography and Poems.
-This is biographical information on Ingeborg Bachmann, one of the best poets of all time.
-This biography page also provides a link to poems written by Bachmann, as well as, a video biography...if available.
+The biography of Ingeborg Bachmann.
+This page has biographical information on Ingeborg Bachmann, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 An Austrian poet and author..
 Austrian poet and author